Index

 Modelled Admissions and Deaths Attributable to Alcohol

-The Office for Health Improvement & Disparities’ Local Alcohol Profiles provide information on a number of indicators relating to alcohol.
-The estimated number of admissions due to alcohol are given based on modelled estimates using Alcohol Attributable Fractions (AAFs).
+On the Office for Health Improvement & Disparities’ Fingertips tool, information is provided on a number of indicators relating to alcohol.
+They estimate the number of admissions due to alcohol which are based on modelled estimates using Alcohol Attributable Fractions (AAFs).

 Much more detailed information on AAFs, including examples, is given within the Glossary.
 However, in brief, each admission or death is assigned a primary diagnosis code and sometimes secondary diagnosis code(s) too based on the International Classification of Diseases (ICD).
 The secondary codes can relate to other diseases or medical conditions which are influential or affect treatment, but also can relate to an external cause such as a traffic accident, fall or injury.
 Each ICD diagnosis code has been assigned an AAF value of between 0 and 1 through vigorous research.
 The AAF is assigned a value of zero for ICD diagnoses codes where there is no evidence that alcohol is an influencing factor, one for wholly attributable conditions such as alcoholic liver disease, alcohol dependence or alcohol poisoning, and a value between these for other conditions where alcohol is a factor.
 For instance, the AAF would be 0.16 if it is evidenced that 16% of the time alcohol is a cause of that disease or medical condition, or alcohol is a factor 16% of the time for that external cause.
 Different AAF values are assigned on the basis of the gender and age group of the individual admitted to hospital or who has died (see Alcohol Attributable Fractions for more information).
 In most cases, the AAF values assigned to a hospital admission and a death are the same for the same ICD code, gender and age group, but in some cases they do differ particularly the external causes.
 In the case of external causes, the AAF value is generally higher for deaths than it is for admissions and around twice as high for deaths.